 Locate and review a facility examination file to familiarize yourself with its contents; match the contents with the list in Section F.1 of ES-501.
 Note which items are available to the public and which ones are protected by the Privacy Act.

+Review the Operator Licensing Implementation Team Action Plan and the ASLB Initial Decision referenced above.
+Discuss any questions with a Chief Examiner recommended by the branch chief.

 DOCUMENTATION: OL Examiner Signature and Certification Card Item ISA-OLE-4